ccifra/wsl-sockets-perf/README.md

 $service.("ElementName", $friendlyName)
 ```

-The GUID that we are setting in the registry is the HV_GUID_VSOCK_TEMPLATE, meaning <port>-facb-11e6-bd58-64006a7986d3
+The GUID that we are setting in the registry is the `HV_GUID_VSOCK_TEMPLATE`, meaning `<port>-facb-11e6-bd58-64006a7986d3`
-And in our case the port we are setting is 50053 (in hex in the GUID)
+In our case the port we are setting is 50053 (0000C384 in hex)

 If you do not register the service you will get an unathorized error trying to connect